GiammaFer75/Proteogenome/README.md

 # Proteogenome
-## A software for the visualization of proteomic data
+## A software for the visualization of proteomics data

 ### **TABLE OF CONTENTS**
 [Introduction](#i) </br>